dotnet/csharplang/proposals/target-typed-new.md

 M(new());
 ```
 The invocation compiles until an overload like `void M(Bar bar) {}` is added alongside of the existing method.
+This scenario already exists with `null` and `default`, but hasn't been a significant problem.

 ## Alternatives
 [alternatives]: #alternatives